SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 The two hugged each other tight as their blushes slowly begin to fade.

 After the hug, Pinkie looks around the room at her friends with a big beautiful smile.
-"I love you girls, so much…"
+"I love you girls so, so much…"

 Another group hug forms as Pinkie is once again embraced by the love and joy of her friends.